ania15/MachineLearningApp/README.md

 The data that the models have been trained on can be found here: https://archive.ics.uci.edu/ml/datasets/Covertype.
 The target variable is Cover_type and the rest of the variables are features used to predict it.

-Models are evaluated thorugh some standard metrics (Accuracy, Classification Report, Confusion Matrix, Loss) accordingly to their characteristics.
+Models are evaluated through some standard metrics (Accuracy, Classification Report, Confusion Matrix, Loss) accordingly to their characteristics.

 There is a REST API serving the models created with Flask.

 All of the dependencies can be found in the requirements.txt file.

-## Docker Image

-Prerequisities: Docker installed.

-Building an image: docker build -t api-image .
-Running the image: docker run -p 5000:5000 api-image

-This command starts a Docker container using the `api-image` image and maps port 5000 on the host machine to port 5000 inside the container.
-It enables making requests to the API by accessing http://localhost:5000/predict.

 ## Usage